timflannagan/ansible-role-test/README.md

 ======
 1. Refactor the names of the verify_fs and verify_mount:
 	- These functions verify the same things, but use different methods
-2. Implement verify_disk_mount stub
+2. Implement the verify_size_percentage function
-3. Implement test_absent_status stub
-	- This will need significant work
+    - This should be the last big thing to implement

 Current Problems:
 =====